The Fundamental Theorem on Symmetric Polynomials: History's First Whiff of Galois Theory: The back story

 Participants solved both of these problems for polynomials of low degree.
 The solutions were accomplished by writing desired expressions in the roots, which turned out to be symmetric, and then expressing these in terms of the coefficients instead.
 For example, they considered Gauss' problem for a quadratic: if $f(z)=z^2-\sigma_1z+\sigma_2$, write down $g$ whose roots are the squares of $f$'s.
 In this case, if $\alpha_1,\alpha_2$ are the roots of $f$, then $\alpha_1^2,\alpha_2^2$ are the roots of $g$, so that

-To write down this polynomial without actually solving $f$, it would be necessary to have expressions for the coefficients $\alpha_1^2+\alpha_2^2, \alpha_1^2\alpha_2^2$ in terms of $f$'s coefficients $\sigma_1, \sigma_2$.
+To write down this polynomial without actually solving $f$, it would be necessary to have expressions for the coefficients $\alpha_1^2+\alpha_2^2$ and $\alpha_1^2\alpha_2^2$ in terms of $f$'s coefficients $\sigma_1$ and $\sigma_2$.
 You may enjoy looking for them yourself before reading the next line.

-These activities called attention to the fact that such expressions exist in every case we considered.
-Thus the participants began to suspect that something like the FTSP would be true.
-It was clear that any expression in the roots of a polynomial would have to be symmetric to be expressible in terms of the coefficients (since the coefficients are already symmetric).
-But it was much less clear that any symmetric expression in the roots would be expressible in the coefficients.
+Participants were able to find such expressions in every case we considered, and so began to suspect that something like the FTSP would be true.
+It was clear that any expression in the roots of a polynomial would have to be symmetric to be expressible in terms of the coefficients, since the coefficients are already symmetric.
+But it was not clear that any symmetric expression in the roots would be expressible in the coefficients.